 The two waves on the track are like two letters in the collection’s name.
 Since the album is named after the group, its task is to reveal the band’s essence, preferences, and hobbies.
 The choice of a “sound” emblem communicates that the band lives by music.
 And melodies are understood in any language.

-It resembles the logo of a glasses lens, hinting that the collection conveys the Arctic Monkeys’ view of the world.
+It resembles the logo of a pair of glasses, hinting that the collection reflects the Arctic Monkeys’ view of the world.

 Font and Colors

-Black color – the main one in the emblems.
+Black is the main color in the emblems.
 It points to the rock style.
 Conveys the band’s dominance on stage, growth, and maturation of the musicians, who started playing at 18-19 and stayed in the profession for over 20 years.

 The fonts of the logos are unique and do not correspond to the standard, reflecting the band’s individuality.